pingcap/docs/tidb-cloud/tidb-cloud-migration-overview.md

 ## Migrate data from MySQL-Compatible databases

-When you migrate data from MySQL-compatible databases, you can perform full data migration and incremental data migration.
+When you migrate data from a MySQL-compatible database, you can perform full data migration and incremental data migration.
 The migration scenarios and methods are as follows:

 - Migrate using Data Migration